alireza-fath/Microelectronics-Workshop/README.md

 ## Attributions

 - Robot platform and some example code are from [ELEGOO](https://us.elegoo.com/).
-- Workshop and custom code are provided by [Alireza Fath](https://github.com/alireza-fath) for the UVM Microelectronics Workshop.
+- Workshop and custom code are provided by [Alireza Fath](https://github.com/alireza-fath), Cooper Duggan, Morgan Barnes, Alexander Hoefer, Lanhjamin Tran, and Patrick O'Rourke for the UVM Microelectronics Workshop.

 ## License